joshshipton/joshshipton.com/create/posts/bouncing-ball.md

 Simple enough, we apply gravity to the y value of the velocity (thus pulling it down a bit) and then move the x and y values of the ball depending on the ball's current velocity in each of the directions.

-But currently we don't check if the ball has hit the edge of the circle, so it's just going to move in one direction forever, let's change that and add some collision detection!
+But currently we don't check if the ball has hit the edge of the circle.
+So it's just going to move in one direction forever, let's change that and add some collision detection!

-We can imagine the ball's coordinate and the center of the big circle as forming a perfect right triangle and then use Pythagoras theorem to see how far the ball is from the middle.
+To figure out if the ball has collided with the edge of the circle we can imagine the ball's coordinate and the center of the big circle forming two points of a perfect right-angled triangle.
+We can then use Pythagoras theorem to calculate how far the ball is from the center and use this information to check if it's at the edge.

 <img src="/images/bouncy-bouncy/distance_from_the_center.png">